senocular/senocular.github.com/articles/js_object_primitive.md

 new ObjectPrimitive() // Error, ObjectPrimitive is not a constructor - OK
 ```

-There is one flaw in the object primitive's armor that has not yet been addressed, and in fact cannot be.
+There is, however, one flaw in the object primitive that has not yet been addressed.
 That is, primitives do not equal their object equivalents.
-While the object primitive has taken a step to prevent creating what may be considered its object equivalent by blocking `new ObjectPrimitive()`, there is another way to get object values from primitives: using the `Object` conversion function.
+While the last generation of the object primitive has taken a step to prevent creating what may be considered its object equivalent by blocking `new ObjectPrimitive()`, there is still another way to get object values from primitives: using the `Object` conversion function.

 ```javascript
 'string' instanceof String // false